Rufus Lenoir Patterson

-Biography
+Early life

-Rufus Lenoir Patterson was born in Caldwell County, North Carolina on June 22, 1830, to a prominent family.
-He was the eldest son of Samuel F. Patterson, a politician who was a North Carolina State Treasurer, and the great-grandson of Revolutionary War officer William Lenoir.
+Patterson was born at Palmyra, the Patterson family plantation in Caldwell County, North Carolina, on June 22, 1830.
+He was the eldest son of Samuel F. Patterson, a politician who was a North Carolina State Treasurer, and Phoebe Caroline Jones.
 A younger brother, Samuel L. Patterson, was a North Carolina Commissioner of Agriculture.

+His maternal grandfather was North Carolina politician Edmund Jones and his great-grandfather was Revolutionary War officer William Lenoir.

 Patterson split time in his youth at Caldwell County and Raleigh, North Carolina, where his father worked.
 He attended the Raleigh Academy then schooled under Episcopal minister T. S. W. Mott.
 Patterson graduated from the University of North Carolina in 1851, then studied law under future U.S. Representative John Adams Gilmer.
 However, he found the study of law unappealing and, after a brief period farming at the family homestead, decided to pursue a career in business.
 He moved to Greensboro to study banking under Jesse H. Lindsay, his wife's uncle.

+Career

 With the financial backing of former Governor of North Carolina John Motley Morehead, his father-in-law, Patterson opened a flour, cotton, and paper mill in Salem, North Carolina.

 The success of the mills made Patterson one of the growing town's most prominent citizens.
-In 1855, he was elected to the Forsyth County Court as a Democrat, where he served for five years.
+In 1855, he was elected to the Forsyth County Court as a Jacksonian Democrat, where he served for five years.
 Although he was disillusioned with the direction the party was heading, he nonetheless approved the state's ordinance of secession at the 1861 North Carolina Constitutional Convention.
-He sold his mills in 1862 and returned to Caldwell County.
+After his wife's death in 1862, he sold his mills and returned to Caldwell County.
 There, he managed his father's cotton factory in Patterson until it was burned during Stoneman's 1865 Raid.
 Later that year he was again a delegate to the state constitutional convention.

 After the Civil War Patterson returned to Salem.
-He partnered with his new brother-in-law Henry W. Fries to operate several cotton and paper mills, including the Fries Cotton Mill.
+He partnered with his new brother-in-law, Henry W. Fries, to operate several cotton and paper mills, including the Fries Cotton Mill.
 They also established a general merchandise store and Patterson invested in a railroad.
 He served as a director of the Northwestern and Western North Carolina Railroads.
 He served a term as trustee of North Carolina University in 1874.
 In 1875, he was elected Mayor of Salem, serving a one-year term.

-Patterson married Marie Louise Morehead in 1852.
-They had five children: Jesse Lindsay, Carrier F., Lettie W., Louis Morehead (died in adolescence), and a son that died in infancy.
-Marie died in 1862 and Patterson married Mary E. Fries two years later.
-They had six children: Frank F., Samuel F., Andrew H., Rufus L., John L., and Edmond V. Rufus Lenoir Patterson Jr. founded American Machine and Foundry and served as a vice president of the American Tobacco Company.
-In 1878, Patterson Sr., was accepted into the Moravian Church.
-He was a frequent benefactor to his alma mater.
-Patterson died on July 15, 1879 and was buried at Salem Woodland Cemetery.
+Personal life

+On April 6, 1852, Patterson was married to Marie Louise Morehead, a daughter of Governor of North Carolina John Motley Morehead, in Guilford County.
+Before her death in 1862, they were the parents of five children, including a son that died in infancy: